rheiland/pc4rules/README.md

 {X}, {behavior}, {Y}, ...
 ```
-or,

-e.g.,
+or, e.g.,

-tumor cell: oxygen increases cycle entry from 1.7e-05 towards 0.0007 with a Hill response, with half-max 21.5 and Hill power 4.
+"tumor cell: oxygen increases cycle entry from 1.7e-05 towards 0.0007 with a Hill response, with half-max 21.5 and Hill power 4"

-Compile (all provided sample models), copy the executable(s) you want to run to the root directory, run the Studio:
+Compile, move the executable, run the Studio:
 ```
 cd pc4rules/src
 make

-# move the executables into the root folder
+# move the executable into the root folder
-mv biorobots ..
-mv celltypes ..
-mv pred_prey ..
-mv interactions ..
+mv rules ..

-# Change directory to the root dir and run the GUI from there
+# Change directory to the root dir and run the Studio from there
 cd ..
-python bin/pmb.py --studio --rules -c data/rules_model1.xml

-(previously/future simplify: python bin/studio.py)
+python bin/studio.py
 ```

 In the Studio:
-* select the model to test from the `Model` menu
 * in the Run tab, click `Run Simulation`.
-Note: on nanoHUB, the simulation is run *from* the `tmpdir` directory and that's where all output files will be written.
+Note: both locally and on nanoHUB, the simulation is run *from* the `tmpdir` directory and that's where all output files will be written.
+The `tmpdir` is also where the [edited] config file is copied and renamed `config.xml`.
+Therefore the original config file needs to specify the save output folder is "."
 * in the Plot tab, click `Play`.
 * edit params if you want then repeat: Run, Play.